 Streatham Hill Station was built for the West End of London and Crystal Palace Railway, the line opened to the public on 1st December 1856.
 The booking hall is still the original iron construction faced with timber and is remarkably unchanged.
-The station was built 'barn like\ to give a country appearance as there was some reluctance at the time to the new railway architecture that was appearing.
+The station was built 'barn like' to give a country appearance as there was some reluctance at the time to the new railway architecture that was appearing.
+In addition the timber structure was built over a bridge and needed to be relatively light.
 The front of this small single storey railway station building has two entrance doors either side of a central sash window while the hipped slate roof has very deep eaves which form a wide overhang supported by huge iron brackets.
 The station is now painted in the yellow, royal blue, pale grey and white livery of Connex Metro.
 Inside the booking hall the original timber architrave around the window and doors and the wooden panelled dado at the front have been retained while the iron framed and timber clad stairs leading down to the platforms are still in use.
-On either side of the station, on the comers of Sternhold Avenue and Drewstead Road the

-On either side of the station, on the comers of Sternhold Avenue and Drewstead Road the original kiosks are still in use, today as a flower stall and a shoe repairer.
+On either side of the station, on the corners of Sternhold Avenue and Drewstead Road the original kiosks are still in use, today as a flower stall and a shoe repairer.